FAQs - Federal Agencies (MSC)

 For more in-depth training on how to use GSA Schedules, please see the contacts below.
 The training is CLP-certified and can easily be tailored to your contracting office’s specific needs.

-Answer: Maximum Order Threshold (FAR 52.216-19) is meant to protect small contractors from very large orders that they may not be able to support.
+Maximum Order Threshold (FAR 52.216-19) is meant to protect small contractors from very large orders that they may not be able to support.
+A small company has three (3) days to reject an order (because the size is unreasonable for the company).
 Professional services are procured with a quote system and contractors will not quote if they do not want to win the award.
-Maximum Order Threshold is also used to trigger the agency to request a discount.
-Contractors are not required to provide a discount but the expectation of a large task could create gains related to economy of scale.
+The Maximum Order Threshold has no bearing on the size of a task order.
+There is no limit on the size of a task order.

-Answer: No, there is no cost to the agency for using the schedule.
+Yes, there is a cost built into the labor categories.
 The Industrial Funding Fee (IFF) is a fee paid by contractors to GSA to cover the cost of operating the Schedule program.
-The fee is .75% of sales (75 cents for every $100) generated as a result of being on the Schedule, and is paid by each contractor to GSA on a quarterly basis.
-Government customers pay this fee when they purchase items from a Federal Supply Schedule contractor.
+The fee is .75 percent (.75%) of sales (75 cents for every $100) generated as a result of being on the Schedule, and is paid by each contractor to GSA on a quarterly basis.
+Government customers pay this fee when they purchase items from a Federal Supply Schedule Contractor.
 The fee is included in the price of the item and is not a separate line item; therefore, the award prices or discounts that appear in contractors’ GSA price lists already include the fee.

 Frequently Asked Question about the Industrial Funding Fee are noted below.

-Answer: Yes, call or email our Customer Service Advocates, Tammy Lindsley at (253) 931-7627, firstname.lastname@example.org or Maureen Duckworth at (253) 931-7514, email@example.com.
-Both of us can give advice but if you need someone to actually work the procurement for you please contact the National Customer Service Center at (800) 488-3111 and ask for Assisted Services.
+Yes, call or email our Customer Service Advocates, Tammy Lindsley at (253) 931-7627 or Maureen Duckworth at (253) 931-7514.
+Both can give advice but if you need someone to actually work the procurement for you please contact the National Customer Service Center (NCSC) at (800) 488-3111 and ask for Assisted Services.

-Answer: You do, when your contracting agency is using the Schedule Contract.
+You do, when your contracting agency is using the Schedule Contract.
 We call this a Direct Acquisition as opposed to an Assisted Services Acquisition.
-In a Direct Acquisition, the agency controls the time it is open, the route of dissemination and length of time the RFQ is open.
+In a Direct Acquisition, the agency controls the route of dissemination, length of time the RFQ is open and the time that it takes to evaluate the quotes.
 All evaluations are driven by the agency so award processing time is completely in your control.
 Agencies can add their own clauses as long as they do not conflict with any GSA clauses.
-Agencies often add security, options, extensions and payment clauses or more information, contact the National Customer Service Center at (800) 488-3111 and ask to speak to a Customer Service Advocate out of Region 10.
+Agencies often add security, options, extensions and payment clauses or more information, contact the National Customer Service Center at (800) 488-3111 and ask to speak to a Customer Service Advocate in Region 10.

 - For a Schedule Order or BPA in excess of the simplified acquisition threshold AND supported by a brand name restricted LSJ, the LSJ will be posted on eBuy together with the Request for Quotation.

-- Start and end dates for the contract (usually in 5 year increments)
+- Start and end dates for the contract (usually in five (5) year increments);

 - Maximum order provisions;